Columbus nightclub shooting: Shooting

-After shooting Abbott, Gale began firing on other attendees, beginning with tour manager Chris Paluska, who was shot once in the chest before Damageplan security chief Jeffrey "Mayhem" Thompson tackled Gale from behind.
+After shooting Abbott, Gale began firing on the other attendees, beginning with tour manager Chris Paluska, who was shot once in the chest before Damageplan security chief Jeffrey "Mayhem" Thompson tackled Gale from behind.
 Thompson was fatally shot in the chest, back, and upper thigh in the ensuing struggle.
 Nathan Bray, a Damageplan fan, leapt onto the stage and was fatally shot in the chest while attempting to resuscitate Abbott and Thompson.
 Erin "Stoney" Halk, an Alrosa Villa employee and former Marine who had either assisted Thompson or had charged Gale while he was reloading, was mortally wounded by six shots: four in the chest, one in the hand, and one in the leg.

 Travis Burnett, a member of Volume Dealer's road crew, attempted to disarm Gale and was grazed by a bullet on his left forearm.
 Burnett fled the scene when subsequent gunshots were aimed at his head.
 Drum technician John "Kat" Brooks attempted to subdue Gale.
 He was shot twice in the leg and was taken as a hostage.
-Responding within three minutes to a 9-1-1 dispatch call, Columbus police officer James Niggemeyer entered the club through a backstage door and shot Gale once in the head with a 12-gauge Remington Model 870 shotgun, killing him.
+Responding within three minutes to a 9-1-1 dispatch call, Officer James Niggemeyer of the Columbus Division of Police (CPD) entered the club through a backstage door and shot Gale once in the face with a 12-gauge Remington Model 870 shotgun, killing him instantly.
 At the time of his death, Gale had a half-full magazine in his Beretta and another 30 rounds of ammunition on his person.
+He had fired 15 rounds during the attack.